 With more businesses taking their operations online, marketing solutions that aid local retailers in reaching online shoppers at an affordable price could be an enormous boon to SMEs.
 Co-founder and CEO Ali Tajskander started Wishpond with a vision to empower entrepreneurs to achieve success, regardless of their size or industry… and with consumers spending more time online than ever before, his vision could be a decisive player in helping small businesses excel through this paradigm shift.

 Dr. Ali Tehrani and his biotech company Zymeworks – which unites over 300 scientists and business professionals in the mutual goal of defeating cancer – have been anchoring influences in Vancouver’s life sciences ecosystem for years.
-Both a scientist, mentor and businessman, Dr. Tehrani has helped Zymeworks raise seed and angel financing to discover, develop and commercialize multifunctional biotherapeutics and some auto-immune diseases.
+Both a scientist, mentor and businessman, Dr. Tehrani (who stepped down as CEO in February 2022) has helped Zymeworks raise seed and angel financing to discover, develop and commercialize multifunctional biotherapeutics and some auto-immune diseases.

 Driven by a lifelong passion for diversity and inclusion, Tammy Tsang founded AndHumanity to elevate underrepresented voices – including, but not limited to, BIPOC, LGBTQ2S+, people with invisible and visible diverse-abilities, socio-economic status, age and gender – by working with authentic brands to design thoughtful content and influence social change.
 Certified in DEI through the Canadian Centre for Diversity, Tammy is gaining an international reputation as a powerful advocate for equality.